Welcome to our newest team member,

-C. Daniel Mullins, PhD is a professor in the Pharmaceutical Health Services Research Department (PHSR) at University of Maryland School of Pharmacy.
+C. Daniel Mullins, PhD, is a professor in the Pharmaceutical Health Services Research Department (PHSR) at the University of Maryland School of Pharmacy.

 Prof. Mullins’ research and teaching focus on pharmacoeconomics, comparative effectiveness research, patient-centered outcomes research, and health disparities research.
 He has received funding as a Principal Investigator from the Agency for Healthcare Research and Quality (AHRQ), National Institude on Aging (NIA), the National Heart, Lung, and Blood Institute (NHLBI), the Patient-Centered Outcomes Research Institute (PCORI), various pharmaceutical manufacturers including Bayer, Pfizer and Sanofi-Aventis, patent advocacy organizations, and the insurance industry.
 For more information on Prof. Mullins’ research projects, please see the Research Projects section.

 In addition to his faculty appointment, Prof. Mullins also serves as the Associate Director of the Center on Drugs and Public Policy at the School of Pharmacy, as well as the Co-Editor-in-Chief for Value in Health.